Thin-shell gravastar model in a BTZ geometry with minimum length: Introduction

-In~\cite{Usmani:2010ac}, Usmani et al. introduced an innovative approach by developing a new model of a gravastar, assuming motion, with a charged interior and, on its exterior, the line element for this approach was Reissner-Nordström, instead of the conventional Schwarzschild model.
-Subsequently, Rahaman et al.~\cite{Rahaman:2011we} designed a spherically symmetric neutral model of gravastar in (2+1) anti-de Sitter spacetime, expanding the scope beyond studies performed in (3+1)-dimensions.
+In~\cite{Usmani:2010ac}, Usmani et al. introduced an innovative approach by developing a new model of a gravastar, assuming motion, with a charged interior and, on its exterior, the line element for this approach was Reissner-Nordstr\"{o}m, instead of the conventional Schwarzschild model.
+Subsequently, Rahaman et al.~\cite{Rahaman:2011we} designed a spherically symmetric neutral model of a gravastar in (2+1) anti-de Sitter spacetime, expanding the scope beyond studies performed in (3+1) dimensions.
 The external configuration of the gravastar model by Rahaman et al.~\cite{Rahaman:2011we} corresponds to the (2+1) anti-de Sitter exterior spacetime, reminiscent of the BTZ black holes, as proposed by Bañados, Teitelboim, and Zanelli~\cite{Banados:1992wn}.
-Furthermore, research into the physics of black holes in (2+1)-dimensions enables the understanding of some fundamental aspects of gravity at the classical and quantum levels as well as new insights into the study of black holes in (3+1)-dimensions. {By introducing noncommutativity in spacetime as an adjustment of the metric of the inner region of gravastar, through a Lorentzian distribution~\cite{Anacleto:2019tdj,Zeng:2021dlj,Zeng:2022fdm,Campos:2021sff,Anacleto:2020efy,Anacleto:2020zfh,Hu:2023eow,Anacleto:2022shk,Saleem:2023pyx,AraujoFilho:2024rss,Hamil:2024ppj,Wang:2024fiz,Jha:2022bpv,Jha:2023htn}, to keep it stable, Silva et al. \cite{silva2024} showed that the parameter $\theta$ works as an effective instrument in the absence of the cosmological constant.} Furthermore, some work on gravastar has been explored in noncommutative geometries~\cite{BANERJEE2016,Lobo:2010uc,Das:2018fzc,Ovgun:2017jzt}, modified gravity theories~\cite{Yousaf:2019zcb,Shamir:2018qhq,Shamir:2020apc,BHAR2021}, rainbow gravity~\cite{Barzegar:2023ueo}, and also in other models~\cite{Rosa:2024bqv,Khlopov:1985jw,Konoplich:1999,Khlopov:2000,Khlopov:2008qy}.
+Furthermore, the study~\cite{silva2024} analyzes essential properties of black holes, such as Hawking temperature, entropy, and heat capacity.
+In its limit, spacetime adopts an anti-de Sitter configuration, thus exhibiting a conformal structure that is especially significant for studies within the framework of the AdS/CFT correspondence~\cite{DalBoscoFontana:2023syy}.
+These investigations are conducted in a controlled manner, enabling the analytical investigation of the impacts of quantum corrections.
+Thus, the results obtained offer solid insights into how the minimum length relates to the stability and thermodynamics of compact and exotic objects, representing a natural and logical intermediate step before generalizing to (3+1) dimensions.